An optimal control model of mosquito reduction management in a dengue endemic region: The mathematical model

-Two control measures are added into the model.
-Temephos is practically disseminated into indoor water containers to kill larvae and eggs.
+Two control measures are added into the model: the rate of use of temephos $u_1$ and that of fumigation $u_2$.
+Temephos is disseminated into indoor water containers to kill larvae and eggs.
 The weighting factor $q\in \left[0,\tfrac12\right]$ accounts for the fact that the dissemination has less impact on eggs.
-Meanwhile fumigation is directly targeted to adult mosquito population.
+Meanwhile, fumigation directly targets adult mosquitoes.